Monday, April 28, 2025

 Among the Confederate party was young man named Paul Allen, a Charlestonian, who, it is said, fired the first shot at the Star of the West, having been a Citadel cadet at the time, and who, just to complete his record in a satisfactory manner, fired the last shot at the retreating Federal cavalry in this final skirmish on the lonely road away off in Anderson county, ending, as he had begun, one of the greatest wars in all of history.

 Mrs. Vandiver goes on to identify Andersonians who were part of that skirmish, including James L. Dean, D.S.
 McCullough, F.A.
 Silcox, J.B.
 Lewis, G.W.
 Sullivan, and E.A.
 Smyth.
-Ellison Adger Smyth became the founder of the mill town of Pelzer, and this confirms our previous reporting that Smyth was involved in the skirmish
+Ellison Adger Smyth became the founder of Pelzer Mills and helped make Greenville the "Textile Capital of the World."
+We previously reported that Smyth was involved in the Anderson skirmishSmyth (1847-1942, raised in Charleston) also claimed to have witnessed the first shot on Fort Sumter.

-From Concord to Conquered
+From Concord to Conquered: Two Revolutions

 Commemorating the 1875 centennial of the original 'Shot Heard Round the World,' this Minuteman statue in Lexington, Massachusetts, was cast in bronze from melted-down Civil War cannons.
 The young sculptor was Daniel Chester French, who in 1920 gave us the great statue of Abraham Lincoln, sitting in the Lincoln Memorial.